 Find out who will be dealing with your case.
 Make sure they have experience of conditions like yours or your child's.
 Your solicitor must have enough time to assess your case and take part in all the important steps.

 Does the firm have a good record of successful medical negligence claims?

-How many recent cases have they dealt with?
+How many recent cases have the practice dealt with?
 What were the outcome of those cases?

 How many medical negligence specialist solicitors does the firm have?

 This may show a firm's experience, ability to move a case forward and keep you informed.

 How will the solicitor keep in touch with you?

-Make sure your solicitor agrees to keep in regular contact so that you are well-informed.
+Make sure your solicitor agrees to keep in regular contact with you.
 Is there another member of the legal team familiar with your claim if your solicitor is absent?

 You may wish to know how they will communicate with you, in person, either in the office or at your home, by email or by telephone.